 - No fireworks, firearms or any weapons at any event.

 - Any scouts who must take prescription drugs during a scouting event must turn them into the leader in charge.
 They must be in a Ziploc bag with simple direct instructions for use.
 A leader will dispense them per directions.

 - No radios, mp3 players, disc players, etc. Only by prior scoutmaster approval.

 - No fixed-blade sheath knives.
 This includes adult members.

 - No open toe shoes are to be worn at any time to scout events or meetings.

 - Married couples camping with the troop at a "Troop, District, or National event" are not permitted to camp in the same tent.
 They must camp in separate tents.
 Events like family campouts are excluded.
 They are "family" events and not troop events.

 - Females who camp with the troop at "Troop, District, or National events" should have a separate area set up for female campers.
 They are not permitted to camp in the "same" general area as the youth.

-Rule numbers 15 and 16 were added because of a National BSA policy change effecting the subject matter.
+Rule numbers 15 and 16 were added because of a National BSA policy change affecting the subject matter.
 Updated on 3-20-04